 The value of manual review is equal to money saved (or lost to cost) compared to what the outcome would have been for an automated review of the same transactions.
 This is a function of the reviewer’s accuracy (contributing to savings) and speed (reducing costs).

-Take a sample of resolved orders — for instance, 20 cancelled and 20 accepted orders — and check to see if the reviewer used good reasoning in each case.
+Take a sample of resolved, and ideally randomly sampled, orders—for instance, 20 cancelled and 20 accepted orders—and check to see if the reviewer used good reasoning in each case.
 If you do this regularly, and speak with the reviewer about decisions they reached where the reasoning isn't clear, you can help your team achieve greater accuracy over time.
+It’s equally important to share these insights with the broader team.
+What can help one individual can often help everyone, and hopefully you’ll build a team mindset that sharing should be accepted and welcomed as a pathway to better reviews.

-One of the most valuable steps you can take to keep your review team’s performance consistent is to assemble a desk manual for your team to go by.
+One of the most valuable steps you can take to keep your review team’s performance consistent is to assemble a guidebook for your team to reference.
 Don’t feel like you need to have every possible scenario covered, but focus instead on broad guidelines: what criteria should cause an order to be cancelled, what follow-up steps should be taken whenever an order is reviewed, and so on.
+Having points of contact listed and escalation paths documented is also advisable for when things don’t go to plan, which is fairly routine when fraudsters are involved.

-Get feedback from your team on where they feel they could use more guidance, and incorporate this into your desk manual over time.
+Get feedback from your team on where they feel they could use more guidance, and incorporate this into your guidebook over time.
 This will help in onboarding new team members and will give everyone on your team a consistent set of guidelines they can turn to when unsure of how to resolve particular cases.
+Additionally, having new team members provide feedback on your guidebook can introduce fresh eyes and mindsets to your existing policies and procedures.
+This is great to avoid simply sticking with procedures as they are because “that’s how we’ve always done them.”